9 Songs: Controversy

 According to The Guardian, 9 Songs is the most sexually explicit mainstream film to date, largely because it includes several scenes of real sex between the two lead actors.
-The film is unusual in that it features its lead actors, Margo Stilley and Kieran O'Brien, actually had sex on set, much of which is shown clearly in the film, including genital fondling, masturbation with and without a vibrator (including a footjob in a bathtub scene), penetrative vaginal sex, cunnilingus and fellatio.
+The film is unusual in that its lead actors, Margo Stilley and Kieran O'Brien, actually had sex on set, much of which is shown clearly in the film, including genital fondling, masturbation with and without a vibrator, penetrative vaginal sex, cunnilingus and fellatio.
 During a scene in which Stilley gives O'Brien a handjob after performing fellatio on him, O'Brien became the only actor who has been shown ejaculating in a mainstream, UK-produced feature.
 To avoid a possible pregnancy, O'Brien wore a condom on his erect penis during the vaginal sex but not while receiving oral sex.
 Margo Stilley initially asked Winterbottom to refer to her simply by her character's name in interviews about the film.

 The release sparked a debate over whether the scenes of explicit sex artistically contributed to the film's meaning or crossed the border into pornography.
 In the United Kingdom, the film received an 18 certificate from the British Board of Film Classification and became the most explicit mainstream film to be so rated in the country.
-MP Ann Widdecombe complained about the film in the UK House of Commons and calling on the Home Secretary to reverse the decision to release it uncut.
+MP Ann Widdecombe complained about the film in the UK House of Commons and called on the Home Secretary to reverse the decision to release it uncut.

 In Australia, the Office of Film and Literature Classification gave the film an X rating, which would have prevented the film from being shown theatrically and restricted sale of the film to the Australian Capital Territory and Northern Territory.
 The OFLC Review Board later passed the film with an R rating, although the South Australian Classification Council raised the rating back to X in South Australia.

 In New Zealand, while the Society for the Promotion of Community Standards lobbied for the film to be kept out of cinemas, it was passed uncut at R18 by the Office of Film and Literature Classification.
 The film was broadcast on New Zealand pay TV Rialto Channel in July 2007.

 In June 2008, the film was broadcast on Dutch national television by the public broadcasting station VPRO.